 If you are all over the place on your socials you will be unrecognizable.
 One way to remedy this is to select no more than 5 themes and stick to them.
 Here we look at 7 Instagram Rockstars and break down the 5 themes of each and show you exactly what they are doing right.
 Watch others who nail it and learn!
 One of your themes will be your music and everything that surrounds it.
 This gives you 4 more to play with.
 Go back through all of your posts and see what has been working well with your audience to get some inspiration.

-4. You Have No Distinguishable Voice
+4. You Have No Distinguishable Voice in your musician brand

 YOU have a voice – you sing for godsakes!
 Why don’t you have a voice online?
 This ‘voice’ must be rooted in a strong artist bio aka a signature story and include your own unique approach.
 Are you funny, stoned, dry, sarcastic, silly, crazy, intellectual, low-brow, etc. you must consider how you develop your voice and what feels right to you.
 Once you do fully realize this voice, your focus and ability to create consistent compelling content it all falls into place.
 Download our 12 Questions above to begin to walk through what your story is and see how you can build your voice to it.